chasmccammon/Project-1-Web-Development/Readme.txt

 All work should be done in the 'checkpoint-tool' directory

 ***************************************************
 * Node Modules + .gitignore                       *
 ***************************************************

 You don't want to push your node_modules folder to the repo.
-In your .gitignore make sure you include: /checkpoint-tool/node_modules/
+Make sure your .gitignore includes: /checkpoint-tool/node_modules/

 To install the node modules run: npm install

 ***************************************************
 * Running the app                                 *